 The glycemic index is thought to be important because carbohydrates that increase blood sugar levels quickly (those with a high glycemic index) also quickly increase insulin levels.
 The increase in insulin may result in low blood sugar levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ) and hunger, which tends to lead to consuming excess calories and gaining weight.
 However, diet experts no longer think that eating foods with a low glycemic index helps people lose weight.

 Carbohydrates with a low glycemic index do not increase insulin levels so much.
 As a result, people feel satiated longer after eating.
-Consuming carbohydrates with a low glycemic index also tends to result in more healthful cholesterol levels and reduces the risk of obesity Obesity Obesity is excess body weight.
-Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
-These factors may include physical inactivity... read more and diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more and, in people with diabetes, the risk of complications due to diabetes Complications of Diabetes Mellitus People with diabetes mellitus have many serious long-term complications that affect many areas of the body, particularly the blood vessels, nerves, eyes, and kidneys.
+Consuming carbohydrates with a low glycemic index also tends to result in more healthful cholesterol levels and reduces the risk of obesity Obesity Obesity is a chronic, recurring complex disorder characterized by excess body weight.
+Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more and diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more and, in people with diabetes, the risk of complications due to diabetes Complications of Diabetes Mellitus People with diabetes mellitus have many serious long-term complications that affect many areas of the body, particularly the blood vessels, nerves, eyes, and kidneys.
 (See also Diabetes Mellitus... read more .

 In spite of the association between foods with a low glycemic index and improved health, using the index to choose foods does not automatically lead to a healthy diet.
 For example, the glycemic index of potato chips and some candy bars—not healthful choices—is lower than that of some healthful foods, such as brown rice.
 Some foods with a high glycemic index contain valuable vitamins and minerals.
 Thus, this index should be used only as a general guide to food choices.